 Lillian Ng had a background in electrical engineering, but wanted to work in computer programming, so she enrolled in the Code Fellows Ruby on Rails Development Accelerator in January 2014.
 Two months later, she had a new set of skills and a job with Simply Measured as a Junior Software Engineer.
 We talk to Lillian about a typical day in the classroom and how Code Fellows prepared her for a job in the real world.Continue Reading

 Dev League is Hawaii's first web development program, offering full-time and part-time courses to turn students into entry-level web developers.
 For a limited time, the Course Report community is eligible for a $500 scholarship to Dev League!

 Viking Code School is a selective, online bootcamp that teaches beginners to be developers.
 For a limited time, the Course Report community will get $250 off tuition!

 To claim your $250 Scholarship, simply enter code Course Report in the referral field of your Viking Code School application, and your discount will be applied once you're accepted to cohort.Continue Reading

 Cameron Buckingham is a student at gSchool, a 6-month coding school in Colorado.
-He blogs each week about his experience at gSchool- here, he talks about his experience with databases and teaches us what pseudo code is!Continue Reading
+He blogs each week about his experience at gSchool- this week, he talks about working with Rails and submitting an abstract for a Ruby conference!Continue Reading